fitnr/svgis/docs/cli.rst

     svgis draw --scale 1000 in.shp -o out.svg

-While SVG is a vector format, clients may interpret the internal units as a certain display unit e.g. (pixels, fractions of an inch).
-Additionally, clients may have trouble handling very large numbers, using the scale option will produce smaller units.
+This will produce a map where 1000 map units are scaled to one SVG unit.
+Clients will vary in how they represent a single unit (pixels, fractions of an inch).
+Additionally, clients may have trouble handling very large numbers, so using the scale option can be a handy way to produce usable drawings.

+Scale won't alter geometries in any way other than scaling.
+To create smaller drawings, use the ``--simplify`` option.

 (The shorthand option for ``--scale`` is ``-f`` as in factor.)